davetron5000/awesome-cli-ruby/what_is_awesome/02_first_class.md

 !SLIDE bullets incremental
 # How?
 * Don't start off in `bash`…use Ruby
-* Plan ahead for a _real_ UI, installation, maintainability, documentation, etc.
+* Decide to have a _real_ UI
+* Decide to use good design, write documentation, and distribute with RubyGems
+* Decide to *care*
 * If you plan ahead, this stuff isn't that hard